-PetiGreen is all natural consisting of naturally occurring ingredients including a proprietary blend of organic acids, organic carbon, pro-biotics and a little nitrogen and sulfur.
+The ingredients in PetiGreen are all natural consisting of naturally occurring ingredients including a proprietary blend of organic acids, organic carbon, pro-biotics and a little nitrogen and sulfur.

 Continue to Reseed as Required

 During this time you are likely to see new spots appear in your lawn so as they appear simply reseed them.
 You should not have to remove the old dead grass.
 Just scatter some seeds over the dead spots.
-The dead grass will actually shade the new seed so it doesn’t dry out as quickly as it otherwise would and that can help the seeds germinate.
+The dead grass will actually shade the new seed.
+This prevents it from drying out as quickly as it otherwise would.
+This helps the seeds germinate.

 Rejoice, You can Save Money on Fertilizer

 Nitrogen fertilizer and dog urine don’t play well together.
 They can gang up on your lawn to make your dog urine problem worse.
-You can reduce the amount of fertilizer you apply and by doing so you are not adding a lot more nitrogen to the nitrogen that is in the dog the urine.
+You can reduce the amount of fertilizer you apply.
+By doing so you are not adding a lot more nitrogen to the nitrogen from the dog the urine.
 Additional nitrogen from fertilizer can make it more difficult to control dog urine spots.
 You should be able to cut your fertilizer applications in half or more.

-If you do fertilize apply PetiGreen immediately to reduce the impact the fertilizer will have on the dog urine burn spots.
+If you do fertilize apply PetiGreen immediately.
+This reduces the impact the fertilizer will have on the dog urine burn spots.
 Watch the lawn for the next few weeks after you apply fertilizer and see if you get more new spots.
-If so it indicates too much fertilizer has been applied so the next time you fertilize cut the amount you applied this time in half again.
+If so it indicates too much fertilizer is now in the soil.
+So the next time you fertilize cut the amount you applied this time in half again.
 Continue with the PetiGreen Program to treat and reseed.

 Mulching your grass clippings can also help reduce the amount of additional fertilizer you use.
-It can return up to 2 lbs. of nitrogen per 100 sq. ft. over the course of a year and it is organic so doesn’t put immediate stress on your lawn.
+It can return up to 2 lbs. of nitrogen per 100 sq. ft. over the course of a year.
+Since it is organic it doesn’t put immediate stress on your lawn.